dusty-nv/jetson-inference/docs/pytorch-ssd.md

 2020-07-09 16:32:12 - Task Done.
 ```

-By default, the dataset will be downloaded to the `data/` directory under `jetson-inference/python/training/detection/ssd`, but you can change that by specifying the `--data=<PATH>` option.
+By default, the dataset will be downloaded to the `data/` directory under `jetson-inference/python/training/detection/ssd` (which is automatically [mounted into the container](aux-docker.md#mounted-data-volumes)), but you can change that by specifying the `--data=<PATH>` option.
 Depending on the size of your dataset, it may be necessary to use external storage.
 And if you download multiple datasets, you should store each dataset in their own subdirectory.

 ### Limiting the Amount of Data